Why is it important to establish paternity?

 Note: Paternity can still be established at a later date for no charge, but a fee is required to add the father's name to the birth certificate.

-- At your local Department of Human Services office.
+- At your local Michigan Department of Health and Human Services office.

 - At the local county Registrar's Office.